Artist page

 Tap to activate map

-How to approach Bernini in Rome
+How to approach Bernini

 Bernini should not be approached as a sequence of isolated sculptures removed from their environments.
 His art depends on orchestration: chapel space, sightline, urban setting, moving water, liturgical staging, and the conversion of stone into event.
 Geography is not secondary to his work; it is part of the medium.